 Below are the API service categories for gasoline engines:

 - SN (Current): Introduced in October 2010, this grade offers enhanced protection against high-temperature deposits on pistons, better sludge control, and improved seal compatibility.
-API SN with "Resource Conserving" meets ILSAC GF-5 standards and provides benefits such as improved fuel efficiency, turbocharger protection, and compatibility with ethanol fuels (up to E85).

 - SM (Current): Suitable for engines manufactured in 2010 or earlier.